cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 - Reset the drawn civ pool at any time!
 Whenever you want, reset the program and render all enabled civs drawable.
 - Customise your own civ pool!
 Tailor the exact civ pool you want using the civ pool tab.
 - Save your custom civ pool preset!
 At any time, save your civ pools to a file which can be loadable at any time.
+- Pick up where you left off!
+Even without saving manually, when the program starts it will remember what civs you had enabled and drawn last time you ran the program.
+This can be turned off in options if the user prefers the program to reset upon startup.
+- Quickdraw!
+The Fresh Random Civ Picker can draw a fresh random civ for you automatically as soon as you start the program.
+This can be turned off or on in options.
 - Civ icons!
 See the civ icon of the civ you draw.
 - Civ jingles!
 Hear the civ jingle of the civ you draw.
 Legacy jingles toggleable.
 - Join an AoE2DE lobby straight from the app!
 Works the same as Windows run prompt but only accepts AoE2DE lobby code inputs.